TR-1000/trivia-app-backend/README.md

 # Trivia-API
 This API is for managing players, administrators, and rounds of trivia. to get an idea of how the trivia game is to be played see this sample console app.
+More info about the game can be found [here](https://github.com/TR-1000/trivia_game).

 Documentation for making requests to the API can be found [here](https://documenter.getpostman.com/view/8437872/TVmFifEd).